-As personal injury attorneys, the lawyers at Lebowitz & Mzhen, LLC, share the public’s concern about traffic safety.
+As personal injury attorneys, the lawyers at Lebowitz & Mzhen Personal Injury Lawyers, share the public’s concern about traffic safety.
 As motorists ourselves, we understand the danger presented by drivers who talk on their cellphones or smartphones without regard to the surrounding traffic conditions.
 It should come as no surprise that many automotive safety experts, as well as law enforcement agencies, say that using a cellphone or any other mobile device while behind the wheel is only inviting trouble for the main reason that it has been proven these technological wonders are one of the common causes of traffic collisions.

 And it makes little difference if the driver is a housewife, businessman or professional trucker; from the standpoint of being a causal factor in traffic wrecks, texting and driving is nearly equivalent to drinking and driving.
 And, as we have said, regardless of whether a person is driving a family sedan or minivan, or operating a commercial motor vehicle, the odds of having an accident while using a cellphone or smartphone are quite high, to the point that nearly every state has laws against texting while driving.
 Such is the concern over phone-related crashes that people are arrested daily all across the nation for not using a “hands-free” device.